ms-iot/remote-wiring/advanced.md

 	//if you create the firmata client yourself, don't forget to begin it! firmata.begin( bt );

-	//you must always call 'begin' on your IArduinoStream object to connect. bt.begin( 115200, 0 );
+	//you must always call 'begin' on your IStream object to connect. bt.begin( 115200, 0 );
 }
 ```